 Members who are discharged from the hospital receive a written notice called "Important Message from Medicare".
-When discharge from a facility such as a Skilled Nursing Facility (SNF) or when home health services or comprehensive outpatient rehabilitation services are to be discontinued, members receive a notice called "Notice of Medicare Non-Coverage".
+When Skilled Nursing Facility (SNF) services or home health services or comprehensive outpatient rehabilitation services are to be discontinued, members receive a notice called "Notice of Medicare Non-Coverage".
 These notices provide information and instructions to members regarding their right to appeal the decision.
-All members receive these documents, not only those who may disagree with a non-coverage determination.